deno-libs/tinyhttp/README.md

 Deno port of [tinyhttp](https://github.com/talentlessguy/tinyhttp), 0-legacy, tiny &amp; fast web framework as a replacement of Express.

 > **WARNING!** This port is very unstable and lacks features.
 It also doesn't have all of the tinyhttp's original extensions.
+Wait for the v2 release of tinyhttp for a better version (see [talentlessguy/tinyhttp#198](https://github.com/talentlessguy/tinyhttp/issues/198))

 ## Example